Joseph Cornelius O'Rourke: Marriage and family

 O'Rourke held a vast estate near Minsk, which was worked on by one thousand serfs.
 He married and had children, among them six sons.

 One son, Michael O'Rourke, entered the marine corps as a cadet and achieved distinction in the Navy in the 15th complement, becoming a lieutenant by 1849.

-A later descendant joined Catholic orders and became bishop of Danzig after World War I.
+A later descendant, the Pole Edward O'Rourke, joined Catholic orders and became bishop of Gdańsk after World War I.

 Later career

 Between 1809 and 1812, O'Rourke served in the war against the Turks.
 When the Turks threatened the southern edge of the empire, O'Rourke equipped a regiment at his own expense and marched to Serbia to fight against the Ottoman Empire.
 He and his men fought for the deliverance of Prahovo, Bela Palanka, Sokobanja and Jasika, and they won a decisive victory at Varvarin.
 O'Rourke helped free the area from domination by the Turks and was awarded the Order of Saint Anne for his service.

 O'Rourke concluded his military career as a lieutenant general, and he fought French forces again in Germany.
 He retired to his estate at Vselyub near Minsk, where he died in 1849.